RParedesPalacios/DeepLearningLab/README.md

 # Deep Learning Lab
-Some of the lab examples an exercises of my deep learning lectures.
+Some of the lab examples and exercises of my deep learning lectures.

 ## Examples